Sonicaii/camara-api-gateway-stub/README.md

 `make all` will:

-- Create a Certificate Authority and server certificates for Nginx
+- Create a Certificate Authority and server certificates for Nginx.
-- Download CAMARA OpenAPI specifications declared in `apis.yaml`
+- Download CAMARA OpenAPI specifications declared in `apis.yaml`.
-- Generate an `application.yaml` configuration file for the CAMARA API Gateway
+- Generate an `application.yaml` configuration file for the CAMARA API Gateway.
-- Generate a `docker-compose.yaml` to start all gateway services
+- Generate a `docker-compose.yaml` to start all gateway services.

 #### Sourcing CAMARA APIs

-OpenAPI v3 specifications for each CAMARA API can be accessed via the project's official [GitHub Organization](https://github.com/camaraproject/). this project provides a simple script to fetch CAMARA API specifications and configure the gateway accordingly.
+OpenAPI v3 specifications for each CAMARA API can be accessed via the project's official [GitHub Organization](https://github.com/camaraproject/).
+This project provides a simple script to fetch CAMARA API specifications and configure the gateway accordingly.

-To add APIs to the stub system add entries to `apis.yaml`, and example for the [Number Verification API](https://github.com/camaraproject/NumberVerification) is provided.
+To add APIs to the stub system add entries to `apis.yaml`, an example for the [Number Verification API](https://github.com/camaraproject/NumberVerification) is provided.
 Each entry must declare:

-- `spec` - a link to the raw OpenAPI v3 CAMARA API specification to be stubbed
+- `spec` - a link to the raw OpenAPI v3 CAMARA API specification to be stubbed.
 - `base_path`: - the base path that the CAMARA API Gateway should serve the stub.
-Left to the user to configure but a common convention is to follow the following format `/<api-name>/<api-major-version>` - make sure that this base path is unique to each stub.
+Left to the user to configure but a common convention follows the format `/<api-name>/<api-major-version>` - ensure that stubbed APIs do not share the same base path.

-If you update APIs declared in `apis.yaml`, run make to re-configure the Gateway and Docker Compose:
+If you update APIs declared in `apis.yaml`, run `make` to re-configure the Gateway and Docker Compose:

 ```shell
 make all
 ```

+> IMPORTANT: You may also need to run the `make clean-data` goal.
+See caveats and issues regarding Keycloak below.

 #### TLS

 CAMARA APIs are protected by TLS and this project makes efforts to simulate that.

-> A key limitation of this project is that the certificates generated by default are self signed, if you use these certificates you will need to add these certificates to the list of certificates trusted by your OS and possibly any http client you use in a consuming project.
-A simply why to trust these certificates is to visit the [Keycloak Admin UI](https://poochie.example.com/auth/) and proceed when your browser prompts you.
+> IMPORTANT: A key limitation of this project is that the certificates generated are self-signed, if you use these certificates you will need to add these certificates to the list of certificates trusted by your OS and possibly any HTTP client you use your project.
+A simple way to trust these certificates is to visit the [Keycloak Admin UI](https://poochie.example.com/auth/), most browsers will prompt you to trust the certificate.

 ### Start

-Copy `.env.example`, rename to `.env`, and set values for `<value>`,
+Copy `.env.example`, rename to `.env`, and set values for `<value>`.

 Start all gateway services: